PriyadarshiAkshay/TransitFit_demo/README.md

 # TransitFit_demo

 A demonstration to help get started with using TransitFit.
-In this demo we are using TESS lightcurves for WASP-91b as an example.
+In this demo, we are using TESS lightcurves for WASP-91b as an example.

-Must have before using TransiFit:
+## Prerequisites

+Before using TransitFit, you must have the following:

-1. List of lightcurves for the exoplanet.
+1. **List of lightcurves** for the exoplanet
+2. **List of corresponding filters** for the lightcurves
+3. **Priors** for the fitting
+4. **Stellar properties**

+### 1. List of Lightcurves

 One lightcurve corresponds to a single epoch/transit-event.
-If you have a lightcurve which has multiple transits, please split them.
+If you have a lightcurve with multiple transits, please split them.

-Lightcurves can be retrieved from ExoMast/Vizier/Literature.
+Lightcurves can be retrieved from:
+- ExoMast
+- Vizier
+- Literature

 If you have images from any telescope, usually there's a well-defined method to extract lightcurves from them.
+Eg:
-For TESS targets, you can use https://github.com/sourestdeeds/firefly to run TransitFit.
+- To extract lightcurves for TESS targets, you can use [firefly](https://github.com/sourestdeeds/firefly)
-Additionally, we also provide instruction to extract JWST-NIRISS lightcurves in TransitFit https://github.com/SPEARNET/TransitFit/tree/master/jwst.
-HST lightcurves can be extracted using Iraclis.
+- To extract lightcurves from JWST-NIRISS images, see [TransitFit JWST instructions](https://github.com/SPEARNET/TransitFit/tree/master/jwst)
+- To extract HST lightcurves, use Iraclis.

-The list must be provided in this format:
+The list must be provided in a .csv file in this format:

 Path,Telescope,Filter,Epochs,Detrending
 ./WASP-91b_input_files/mastDownload/tess2018206045859-s0001-0000000238176110-0120-s/split_curve_0.csv,0,0,0,0